osuosl/osuosl-pelican/content/about/student_stories.rst

 kept running into the enigmatic "su: system error".
 In hindsight I should have investigated "su", but I had my blinders on trying to get LDAP to work.
-Besides configuring LDAP, I removed a couple webservers that were running backdoor services and locked down some serivce accounts that had way too many permissions.
+Besides configuring LDAP, I removed a couple webservers that were running backdoor services and locked down some service accounts that had way too many permissions.

 The final network layout consisted of 8 virtual machines: one web server, one MySQL/FTP server, one HMI access server, two Windows DNS/Active Directory servers,